anquanscan/sec-tools/README.md

 [RedisPushIptables](https://github.com/limithit/RedisPushIptables): RedisPushIptables is  used to update firewall rules to reject the IP addresses for a specified amount of time or forever reject.
 [AESJniEncrypt](https://github.com/BruceWind/AESJniEncrypt): Make safest code in Android. (基于libsodium实现chacha20算法,key在native中,防止被二次打包){长期维护,请star,勿fork}
 [chrome_enum](https://github.com/henryreed/chrome_enum): Decrypts and dumps Chrome-based browser cookies and passwords in Microsoft Windows.
 [tamperchrome](https://github.com/google/tamperchrome): Tamper Dev is an extension that allows you to intercept and edit HTTP/HTTPS requests and responses as they happen without the need of a proxy.
 Works across all operating systems (including Chrome OS).
+[AdvancedKeyHacks](https://github.com/udit-thakkur/AdvancedKeyHacks): API Key/Token Exploitation Made easy.